controversial/tutv-mock-api/README.md

 TODO: Routes that require authentication will return 'authenticated: false' if no authenitcation is provided, but will not fail.
 This will allow for smoother development

-TODO: wrap all JSON responses in object with `{ data: x }` structure